About the Lab

 The University has committed to ensuring intercultural competence is a hallmark of a Monash education.

-The MIL strategy is informed directly by the Focus Monash: Strategic Plan 2015-2020 and Focus Education Agenda 2018-2020.
+By employing global perspectives, the Lab delivers on Monash’s commitment to shaping culturally conscious citizens.
+The MIL strategy is informed by the Focus Monash: Strategic Plan 2015-2020 and Focus Education Agenda 2018-2020.
 The MIL draws Faculties, central areas and student representatives together around the following focus streams and associated activities:

-To ensure that all Monash staff (academic and professional) demonstrate intercultural competence appropriate to their role.
-The MIL offers a suite of programs for Monash staff that includes CEED modules and a range of professional development modules.
+As part of our commitment to ensure that all Monash staff are able to demonstrate intercultural competence appropriate to their role, the MIL supports a suite of programs that includes MEA modules, MIL-tailored programs, and a range of professional development modules and short courses.

-To create a sense of inclusion and build social cohesion in the communities in which we operate.
-The MIL will foster and build enduring partnerships with industry, government and other organisations to have the national and international reach to address the intercultural competence challenges and to maximise the impact of its research and education.
+The MIL aims to foster and build enduring partnerships with industry, government and other national and international organisations to address the current global intercultural competence challenges and to maximise the impact of its research and education.